 Common Name: Scrub Palmetto

-Sabal etonia is a Evergreen Shrub up to 3.00 metres tall.
+Sabal etonia is an evergreen shrub that can grow up to 3.00 metres tall.

 It has edible and miscellaneous uses.